ErnestoCortes24/Practice-3/README.md

 ## Conclusion

 In this practice, the instructions were very clear.
 I was able to do the conversion of the extensions that were required (.pro, .gbl and .drl).
 In practice I had no problem, wasted time, it was fast, it took less than ten minutes.
 For the moment, I could conclude that thanks to these softwares I could get to print the plate that was designed, since thanks to the information I collected from the Internet pages, it could be printed and everything would be compact.
 The pcb complies with the measures that were required from practice 2.
+What could improve is understanding each indication in the program, therefore, I did not understand 100%, I would need to observe the indications to do it again.